Collection: Berkeley California

 SCROLL TO BOTTOM FOR TRAVEL GUIDE

-Free Speech Movement march passes through Sather Gate at Berkeley.
+A 1964 Free Speech Movement march at Sather Gate in Berkeley, California

 SCROLL TO TOP FOR HISTORY GUIDE